pillarsjs/pillars/README.md

 # [![Pillars - make it easy ](http://pillarsjs.com/logo.png)](http://pillarsjs.com/)

-> *Pillars is still an Alpha version.
+> *Pillars.js is still an Alpha version.
 In a few days the documentation and the first stable version will be available.*

 > **Very soon you'll see Node web development in a different way.**